Sexuality and the Church of Jesus Christ of Latter-day Saints: Pornography

 LDS Church leaders have repeatedly condemned the use of sexually arousing literature and visual material for decades.
+Rhetoric has softened over time, however.
 They have compared pornography to a plague or epidemic that is overpoweringly addictive like hard drugs such as cocaine on multiple occasions.
-They've also stated that viewing erotic material can become a habit that's "almost impossible to break" which can metaphorically "blast a crater" in the brain.
+The church has also stated that viewing erotic material can become a habit that is "almost impossible to break" which can metaphorically "blast a crater" in the brain.
 The church hosts meetings and has a website to assist members who wish to curb their consumption of pornographic material, and has asked church members to attend an anti-pornography rally.
 Church leaders have also stated that women who dress immodestly become pornography to men around them.